 Before the industrial revolution, humans' exposure to loud noise was limited to the occasional storm or large gathering.
 But today, many of us need only head to work to experience noise loud enough to cause serious hearing damage.

 The noises don't have to be extremely loud, either.
-Just 85 decibels, roughly the sound of busy traffic, is enough to cause hearing damage within 8 hours.
-Over the course of a career, such continued noise exposure can add up to occupational hearing loss, damage to hearing directly related to the conditions of work.
+Just 85 decibels, roughly the sound of busy traffic, is enough to cause hearing damage within eight hours.
+Over the course of a career, such continued noise exposure can add up to work-related hearing loss, damage to hearing directly related to the conditions of work.

 Occupational Hearing Loss & Noise-Induced Hearing Loss (NIHL)

-Unsurprisingly, people at the highest risk for noise-induced hearing loss include employees in the construction and manufacturing fields.
+Unsurprisingly, people at the highest risk for hearing loss at work include employees in the construction and manufacturing fields.
 According to the Centers for Disease Control and Prevention, individuals in the manufacturing sector account for 72 percent of recordable cases of occupational hearing loss.

 5 Surprising Jobs where Workers are Losing Their Hearing